py-why/dowhy/README.rst

 * Mediation (Direct and indirect effect identification)

 Different notebooks illustrate how to use these identification criteria.
-Check out the `Simple Backdoor
-<https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy_confounder_example.ipynb>`_ notebook for the back-door criterion, and the `Simple
+Check out the `Simple Backdoor <https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy_confounder_example.ipynb>`_ notebook for the back-door criterion, and the `Simple IV <https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy-simple-iv-example.ipynb>`_ notebook for the instrumental variable criterion.

-IV
-<https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy-simple-iv-example.ipynb>`_ notebook for the instrumental variable criterion.

 III.
 Estimate causal effect based on the identified estimand
 ------------------------------------------------------------

 DoWhy supports methods based on both back-door criterion and instrumental variables.
-It also provides a non-parametric confidence intervals and permutation test for testing the statistical significance of obtained estimate.
+It also provides a non-parametric confidence intervals and a permutation test for testing the statistical significance of obtained estimate.

 Supported estimation methods